memgraph/docs/lab/style-script/reference-guide.md

 - `val1`, `val2`, `...`: `Any`
 - Returns: `String``

-Substitutes occurences of curly brace pairs in `formatString` with textual representations of given values.
+Substitutes occurrences of curly brace pairs in `formatString` with textual representations of given values.
 First occurrence is substituted with first value, second occurrence with second value and so on.

 Examples:

 ```
 Format("{}, {}!", "Hello", "World")
   -> Hello, World!
 ```
 Text inside curly braces is ignored.